Zopa Clothing

 Crafted with Vite, React, and Typescript, our frontend is a testament to thoughtful implementation.

-This is the most challenging part of this project, I managed to implement Redux with Sagas which is a library to work with asynchronous state and prevent side effects.
+This was one of the most challenging parts of this project, I managed to implement Redux with Sagas which is a library to work with asynchronous state and prevents side effects.

 Implementing Redux with Sagas for asynchronous state and side effect prevention was challenging but rewarding.
 Sagas ensures our state stays in sync with asynchronous requests.

-The saga functions are used as the base for the generator functions, I wrote about them in my post about Javascript.
+The generator functions are used as the base of the saga functions, I wrote about them in my post about Javascript.
+Follow the link below:

 import { takeLatest, all, call, put } from 'typed-redux-saga'